Santa Ana Main Library is closed for a two-year renovation project. Learn more here.

 Santa Ana Sanitation Service Fee Update

-In line with our Office’s initiatives to end homelessness, I’m proud to support Supervisor Sarmiento’s Homeless Prevention and Stabilization Pilot Program.
+In line with our office’s initiatives to end homelessness, I’m proud to support Supervisor Sarmiento’s Homeless Prevention and Stabilization Pilot Program.
 Prevention is a vital, yet unfunded, need that has gone unaddressed for too long.
 This program would be the first to address the prevention of homelessness through an economic solution.
 We must shift our focus from post-crisis spending to proactively creating stable households.
 Supporting this innovative program isn’t just about addressing homelessness; it’s a smart investment in our community’s well-being.

 Our community representative, Valerie Magdaleno, spoke in support of the pilot program at the Board of Supervisors meeting.